aiortc/aiortc/README.rst

 To learn more about ``aiortc`` please `read the documentation`_.

+.. _Web Real-Time Communication (WebRTC): https://webrtc.org/
+.. _Object Real-Time Communication (ORTC): https://ortc.org/
 .. _read the documentation: https://aiortc.readthedocs.io/en/latest/

 Why should I use ``aiortc``?
 ----------------------------

-The main WebRTC implementations are either built into web browsers, or come in the form of native code.
+The main WebRTC and ORTC implementations are either built into web browsers, or come in the form of native code.
 While they are extensively battle tested, their internals are complex and they do not provide Python bindings.
 Furthermore they are tightly coupled to a media stack, making it hard to plug in audio or video processing algorithms.

 In contrast, the ``aiortc`` implementation is fairly simple and readable.
 As such it is a good starting point for programmers wishing to understand how